The Interior’s annual precipitation total is that of a desert

 How I handle mosquitoes

 When I go outside in the early morning or evening hours or into the shadow, I wear long sleeves in a tightly woven fabric, jeans, knee-high tightly woven socks and closed shoes.
 Nevertheless, I will get some bites on a regular basis unless I wear a mosquito net.
-Walking without a mosquito net I call it
+Walking without a mosquito net I call giving the mosquitoes dinner.
+You can’t even imaginge how much beef the Alaska mosquitoes balance.

 Are there a lot of mosquitoes where you live?
 Are they there over the entire warm season?
 What do you do about them?
 Do you use a mosquito repellent or just ignore them?
 Let me Let me know, I am curious about your solution.

-When you like this post, I would highly appreciate your sharing it with your friends by tweeting them I just read an interesting post about mosquitoes in Interior Alaska.
+When you like this post, I would highly appreciate your sharing it with your friends.

 Get a subscription to High Latitude Style so you never miss a post.